Creative-Media-Group/simplethanks_flutter/README.md

 [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.
 ## Signing
-For signing Android App create `key.properties`-File with this content:
+For signing Android App create `key.properties`-file with this content in `android`-folder:
 ````bash
 storePassword=<password-from-previous-step>
 keyPassword=<password-from-previous-step>